madi/arxiv-mcp-server/README.md

 ## Why This Is an AI-Ready Asset

-This server demonstrates the full asset chain from the JRC AI-readiness framework:
+This server demonstrates the full asset chain of an AI-ready ecosystem:

 ```
 Data (arXiv corpus)